 Follow Helen on Twitter @helenday

-Nancy Goebel is the Digital Workplace Group’s Managing Director, Membership and Strategic Partnerships.
+Nancy Goebel is the Digital Workplace Group’s Managing Director for Member Services.
 In addition to leading service delivery and member engagement, Nancy is also responsible for global expansion.

 During her tenure with DWG, Nancy has been involved in account management, benchmarking, research, blogging and executive producing Digital Workplace Live and DW24.
 She has also been responsible for the global expansion of DWG’s Member Forum.